top of page

 This is what we were up against in the Pacific.
 The odds were stacked against us, and the longer we fought there, the more obvious it would become that we could not sustain a military invasion of Japan.

 When it came to the final battle at Okinawa, a ferocious civilian attack on the Americans was forthcoming.
-The Japanese seemed to believe that American will would be destroyed if more and more lives were lost.
+The Japanese seemed to believe that American resolve would be destroyed if more and more lives were lost.
 The battle for Okinawa was still raging even when we arrived.

-One of the first to understand that an invasion would not work was Admiral Nimitz.
 We were told that any discussion of the invasion of Japan was not going to happen, but we were preparing for it anyway.
 There needed to be an alternative to the invasion.
 Nimitz didn’t even disclose this to Truman.
 We wondered if he was going to attack or leave us high and dry.

 By the time we were sent to Okinawa, the war in the Pacific was in full swing.
 We were to await further orders and to continue making preparations for the land invasion.
 My job was to make sure we had provisions and weapons for the men.
 We mapped out areas that were going to need pontoon bridges and roads finished.
 The amount of espionage we had to do in order understand the layout of the terrain and to know where we would build roads.
 We had begun building out deadlines and some exact details when something unexpected happened.